btrettel/plint/plint-todo.md

     - PatentBots
         - <https://www.patentbots.com/patentoptimizer-alternative>>
 - Check papers for more ideas.
-    - "Using AI to Analyze Patent Claim Indefiniteness"
     - "Patent Claim Structure Recognition"
     - "The "UNLIMITLESS": On How to Remedy the Inadequacies of a Language-Based System for Patent Claims"
 - "Use" claim detection: method or process without word step?